ilkerkarimanov/OpenIddict.Mongo/readme.md

 # Q/A #
 **Q**: Why using OpenIddict?

-**A**: Personally, I use pure implementetation of the OpenIdConnect.Server project (since beta-4...) by @KevinChalet for all my custom flows.
-Recently I've checked that he implemented solution (OpenIddict) which can be easily plugged into out-of-the-box Identity stack - so why not do it for MongoDB too.
+**A**: Personally, I use pure implementation of the OpenIdConnect.Server project (since beta-4...) by @Kevin Chalet for all my custom flows.
+Recently I've checked that he has done extension(OpenIddict) of it, which can be easily plugged into out-of-the-box Identity stack - so why not to do it for MongoDB too.

 **Q**: What is the purpose of that multi-layer/project separation?